-I knew that I wanted to be an osteopath since I was a child when I had a serious ankle injury playing soccer.
-This led me to have a sedentary life and I began to have anxiety, stress and secondary pain in my head and back.
-The ankle injury improved with rehabilitation and a series of exercises, but the secondary pains became chronic for a few years and were not eliminated until it passed through the hands of an osteopath.
-Thanks to the cranial and visceral techniques and manipulation of joints the osteopath did I managed to eliminate those pains that I thought would be forever.
+I knew that I wanted to be an osteopath when, as a child, I had a serious ankle injury playing soccer.
+This sedentary life caused anxiety, stress and secondary pain in my head and back.
+The ankle injury improved with rehabilitation and a series of exercises, but the secondary pains became chronic for a few years.
+These were not eliminated until it passed through the hands of an osteopath.
+Thanks to the cranial and visceral techniques and manipulation of joints the osteopath eliminated pains that I thought would be permanent.

-If you need more information or have any questions don´t hesitate to contact me
+If you need more information or have any questions contact me

 What does Osteopathy treat?